 What is a direct charge fee?

 A direct charge fee is what an ATM owner charges a cardholder directly for using their ATMs.
 To avoid a direct charge fee at a rediATM, your financial institution must be partner of the rediATM network.

 Contact your financial institution.

-Will the rediATM locators include NAB and BOQ ATMs?
+Will the rediATM locators include BOQ ATMs?

 Yes.
 The web locator, rediATM Finder for Android phones and iPhones include all the rediATMs in Australia.

 ATM is the acronym used for automatic teller machine.

 Who do I contact when my card is captured?